Wanderingidea/Formula3HP/README.md

 The schematics for one channel:
 ![schematics](https://github.com/Wanderingidea/Formula3HP/assets/42114791/3dda5de3-4028-4926-b555-d6ee216e206e)

-U1 (volume) is a logaritmic stereo potmeter, U2 (balance) is a lineair mono potmeter.
-If balance control is not used, R9 can be omitted.
-R8 are the headphones, 32 ohm or higher.
+A stereo logaritmic potmeter of 10K-50K can be used as the volume control.
+RL are the headphones, 32 ohm or higher.

 Q1 and Q2 can be replaced with BC547 and BC557 respectively.
 For Q3 originally a BD139 transistor was used.
 Like said the circuit is pretty tolerant of using different components.
 I mostly used leftover components without problems.